zloirock/core-js/docs/zh/features/web-standard/url.md

 ## Caveats when using `URL` and `URLSearchParams`:

 - IE8 does not support setters, so they do not work on `URL` instances.
 However, `URL` constructor can be used for basic `URL` parsing.
 - Legacy encodings in a search query are not supported.
-Also, `core-js` implementation has some other encoding-related issues.
+Also, Core-JS implementation has some other encoding-related issues.
-- `URL` implementations from all of the popular browsers have much more problems than `core-js`, however, replacing all of them does not looks like a good idea.
+- `URL` implementations from all of the popular browsers have much more problems than Core-JS, however, replacing all of them does not looks like a good idea.
 You can customize the aggressiveness of polyfill [by your requirements](#configurable-level-of-aggressiveness).